 • Federal Work-Study is a form of financial aid which is awarded to students based on financial need.
 These funds are available to students through the wages they earn working in certain positions on and off campus.
 Your financial aid packet informs you as to whether or not you have been awarded federal work-study funds.
 You are encouraged to check with Office of Financial Aid regarding your award.

 • Finding a job as a Work Study student follows the same process as a non Work Study student.
 All students have access to WestmontLink, our free online job site.
 Through this site you will be able to view all on-and off- campus job listings, announcements related to recruiters, and more.

 • You will need to register for an account on WestmontLink (using your Westmont email and password).
 You will want to be sure to indicate your status as Work Study in the Applicant Type field of your profile on WestmontLink.
 If you fail to do so, you will not be able to view the jobs available to you.

-All job listings, both on-and off-campus can be found under the tab Jobs and Internships and are called WestmontLink Jobs and Internships.
-Most positions will require you to have a resume on file in your WestmontLink account in order to apply.
-If you do not havea resume to upload, you can create one easily using Resume Builder (under the Documents tab on the WestmontLink Home page)
+• All job listings can be found under the tab Jobs and Internships and are called WestmontLink Jobs and Internships.
+You will need to havea resume on file in your WestmontLink account in order to apply.
+If you do not have a resume to upload, you can create one easily using Resume Builder (under the Documents tab on the WestmontLink Home page)

-** We are committed to helping you find employment at Westmont, and there are hundreds of on-campus jobs, but it is ultimately the responsibility of each student to be actively searching for employment.
+* We are committed to helping students find employment at Westmont, and there are hundreds of on campus jobs, but it is ultimately the responsibility of each student to be ACTIVELY searching for employment.